forestgrape/coronavirus/monitoring.md

 ### On Estimates Out of Bounds
 A correction factor greater than 2 needs a redesign of the case estimates.
 A correction factor larger than 5 combined with a death count greater than 2.5 per million per day I consider worrying (Sections [Strategy](./controlling.md#strategy) and [On Numbers](#on-numbers)).
-How much worrying depends if, how effective and when measures have been adapted.
+How much worrying depends whether, when and how effective the measures have been adapted since.
 Transmissions should be reduced or even prevented until a clear view is available.
 In serious situations (possible hospital overflow), a tactics uniform across movement areas and between them movement monitoring/control/reduction can be necessary.

-1. Pausing infections especially everything super-spreading opportunities i.e. indoor rooms.
+1. Pausing infections especially everything super-spreading opportunities for a few days until testing and estimates are available.
+Do [outdoor days](./controlling.md#outdoor-days) and possibly some restrictions on indoor rooms:
   * closure of non essential businesses
   * for somewhat essential businesses e.g. longer distance public transport: names can be recorded and people need to hand in some argumentation in the next weeks why it was essential to enter.
 This causes few immediate work/tumults but likely discourages most from unnecessarily entering.
   * whitelist approach if doable e.g. negative test/no fever required